 - Formal approval of the actions of the executive board

-- Election of the executive board, especially the president and the vice-president, and of the auditor with a period of office of four years until year end except for the members of the executive board who are founder members (Art.
+- Election of the executive board, especially the president and the vice-president, and of the auditor with a period of office of two years until year end except for the members of the executive board who are founder members (Art.
 12 No. 2), re-election is allowed

 - Determination of the membership dues

 - Changes of the Bylaws